Karan-develops/Campus-Connect/Readme.md

 ## Introduction

-The Campus Project is a full-stack web application designed to manage and streamline campus activities.
-It provides a platform for students, faculty, and administrators to interact and manage campus-related tasks efficiently.
+Campus Diary is a dynamic platform designed to streamline and enhance campus life for students.
+Built with Next.js, TypeScript, Prisma, and Neon Postgres, it provides a seamless experience for connecting with peers, exploring campus resources, and staying updated with important events.

+The platform features a 'Peers' page, where students can easily discover and connect with fellow users.
+To ensure efficiency, the system optimally checks existing connections, displaying relevant statuses like 'Connect' or 'Already Connected' in real time.

+With a structured backend architecture and efficient state management using Zustand, Campus Diary aims to offer a smooth, scalable, and user-friendly experience for students navigating their campus ecosystem.

 ## Features

 - User authentication and authorization
-- Profile management for students
+- Profile management for Users
+- Connect with Peers & Grow your Network
 - Event scheduling and notifications
-- Course management and enrollment
 - Discussion forums and messaging
-- Administrative dashboard for managing campus activities
+- Course Details and Forms
+- Brilliant UI & UX
+- Create & Organize Clubs, Sports, Events
+- ShowCase your Projects

 ## 📚 Tech Stack